CENT 310 - Network Security

 - Configure Intrusion Detection and Response software.

-- Explore methods to secure a wireless system.
+- Perform methods to secure a wireless, voice and video systems.

 - Mission Statement